American Indian languages

 Are the Viking sagas a trustworthy source?

 They're probably as trustworthy as British government records about the Beothuks from the 1700's.
 I'd take the Vinland Sagas with a grain of salt--the pregnant Norsewoman ripping off her bodice and singlehandedly routing the Skraeling warriors seems like it may be fictional, for example.
-But ruins of the Newfoundland Viking so at least part of the legend was true.
+But the Viking settlement of Newfoundland really happened.

+so at least part of the legend was true.